rutuja-gupte/sharp-pombe-fitness/MA-Fitness-current.md

       return(NA)}
     else loess.resid.v2(assay.data$Time, y, span=span)
   })

    d$double_time <- log(2)/d$slope

    ## Populations should not go down, at least that is the hope!
+   ## I am calculating the derivatives (with loess ftting) to be a little generous about some jitter in the data

    d$monotone <- sapply(c(1:nrow(d)), function(r){
     y = assay.data[,which(names(assay.data)==d$well[r])]